mghwajin/mywiki/README.md

 [b]: scripts/thunar-convert-to-mp3.sh

 **General tips**
-- Scripts may require adjustments to function properly on your system's setup.
+- Shell scripts may require adjustments to function properly on your system's setup.
 For example, a script referencing `/home/some-username` should be edited to match your `/home/user` directory.

-- Create a `/home/user/bin` directory to place your custom scripts for easy file access, consistency, and organization.
+- It is recommended to create a `/home/user/bin` directory to place scripts in for easy file access, consistency, and organization.

-- Be sure to set the script as an executable file with the `chmod` command: `chmod +x script.sh`
+- Be sure to set the script.sh file as an executable with the `chmod` command: `chmod +x script.sh`

 ---